artcore-c/Cerebrum/cerebrum-pi/README.md

 The CM4 Orchestrator depends on a running Cerebrum VPS Inference Backend to perform model inference and generate API keys.

-You'll need to generate a `CEREBRUM_API_KEY` from the VPS before starting the orchestrator, then add it to the `.env` file on the Raspberry Pi. _The orchestrator reads this key at startup to authenticate requests to the VPS._
+You'll need to generate an API key on the VPS before starting the orchestrator, then add it to the `.env` file on the Raspberry Pi. _The orchestrator reads this key at startup to authenticate requests to the VPS._

 📙 See: [`cerebrum-backend/README.md`](../cerebrum-backend/README.md)